dotnet/arcade/Documentation/ArcadeSdk.md

 Set to `partial` or `full` in a shipping project to require IBC optimization data to be available for the project and embed them into the binary during official build.
 The value of `partial` indicates partial NGEN, whereas `full` means full NGEN optimization.

+### `NetCurrent/NetSupported/NetCurrentAndSupported` (list of string(s))

+Properties that define TargetFramework(s) for use by projects so their targeting easily aligns with the current .NET version in development as well as those that are supported.
+Arcade will update these properties to match the current supported .NET versions, as well as the release being currently developed.

+- NetCurrent - The TFM of the major release of .NET that the Arcade SDK aligns with.
+- NetSupported - Supported, released versions of .NET
+- NetCurrentAndSupported - Supported, released versions of .NET and the current version.

 ### `SkipTests` (bool)

 Set to `true` in a test project to skip running tests.